The Boundary of Amoebas: Impact on Amoeba Bases

-Furthermore, with this choice of coefficients for every $g_j(\mathbf{v})$ the norm of the term in $z_j$ (respectively the constant term for $j = 0$) equals the sum of the norms of all other terms of $g_j(\mathbf{v})$.
-More specific, we have
+Furthermore, due to the choice of coefficients, we have for every $g_j(\mathbf{v})$ that the norm of the term in $z_j$ for $j \geq 1$ and the constant term for $j = 0$ equals the sum of the norms of all other terms of $g_j(\mathbf{v})$.
+More specifically, we have

 and